 This page tells you about the symptoms of ulcerating cancers (fungating wounds).

 An ulcerating tumour can start as a shiny, red lump on the skin.
 If the lump breaks down, it will look like a sore.
 If left untreated the wound will often get bigger, spreading into surrounding skin, or growing deeper into the skin and forming holes.
 The skin round it may look red and blistered.
-Pieces of dead tissue can sometimes break away.
+Pieces of dead skin (tissue) can sometimes fall off.

 You may have other symptoms

 - A strong, unpleasant smell from the wound

 - Oozing from the wound – this may be pus or clear fluid

 - Pain at the site of the wound